First of all, you can be a confident introvert. But many introverts have concerns about confidence and I’ll explain why and what to do about it.

 These scenarios below also help to explain the connection between introversion, shyness, and anxiety, which are different things.

-Of course real life is not so linear as the models below, but this makes a good bite-sized model.
+Of course real life is not so linear as these models describe, but this makes a good bite-sized model.
 I hope you find this helpful.

 If there’s no understanding or consciousness of one’s introverted temperament and how our brains work, introversion can lead to anxiety like in this example:

 believing the negative stereotypes about introverts

 chronic shyness (fear of being seen as imperfect)

 trapped in worsening anxiety and burnout.